bladecoder/bladecoder-adventure-tests/README.md

 ### adventure-test-project

-This is a simple test project with 3 scenes.
+This is a test project to show and testing the engine features.

 ![adventure-test-project](https://raw.githubusercontent.com/bladecoder/bladecoder-adventure-tests/master/adventure-test-project/screenshots/screenshots.scene0.png)